dm3/manifold-cljs/README.md

 The protocols for the Deferred have been moved to `manifold-cljs.deferred.core`.
-The default implementation - to `manifold-cljs.deferred.default`.
+The default implementation - to `manifold-cljs.deferred.default-impl`.
 This is analogous to what has been done to streams.
 This was done in order to avoid a cyclic dependency between `manifold-cljs.deferred`, where the protocols used to live, and `manifold-cljs.time`.
 Clojurescript is compiled statically and can't `require`